sul-dlss-labs/folio-helm/docker/bootstrap-superuser/Readme.md

 ### TENANT_ID

 The short name of the Tenant.
-Defaults to `diku`.
+Defaults to `sul`.

 ### ADMIN_USER

 Name of the Folio superuser to create.
-Defaults to `diku_admin`.
+Defaults to `sul_admin`.

 ### ADMIN_PASSWORD